mission-liao/dingo/README.md

 And yes, return values of worker functions would also be __type corrected__.

 ###A Distributed Task Framework with Local Mode
 You would prefer a small, local worker pool at early stage, and transfer to a distributed one when stepping in production.
-There is nothing much to do for transfering (besides debugging, :( )
+In dingo, there is nothing much to do for transfering (besides debugging, :( )

 You've seen a demo for local mode, and it's easy to make it distributed by attaching corresponding components at caller-side and worker-side.
-A demo can be checked: [caller](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Caller) and [worker](https://godoc.org/github.com/mission-liao/dingo#ex-App-Use-Worker).
+A demo: [caller](https://godoc.org/github.com/mission-liao/dingo#example-App-Use-Caller) and [worker](https://godoc.org/github.com/mission-liao/dingo#ex-App-Use-Worker).

 In short, at __Caller__ side, you need to:
  - register worker functions for tasks